Chriss50/Teamwork/README.md

 > A user must have an account to use the system.

-> CSS files for styling the form.
+> CSS files for styling the form

 > A js file